 Now is the time to decide what is truly important and re-center your priorities.
-It is hard to say “yes” to everything and everyone and still find time for yourself and your inner peace/therapy sessions.
-Sometimes work-family-me balance is hard to achieve (for some, it might be a myth), but you can delegate some of your responsibilities, change them and set clear expectations with your team, family and friends.
+It is hard to say “yes” to everything and everyone and still find time for yourself and your inner peace or therapy sessions.
+Sometimes work-family-me balance is hard to achieve (for some, it might be a myth), but you can learn how to say "no", delegate some of your responsibilities, change them, and set clear expectations with your team, family and friends.

 Explore mindful living

 Engage in mindful living and explore how being present and living in a moment can help you thrive and become more appreciative and empowered.
 Mindfulness activities––yoga, meditation, breathing exercises––help you become more self-aware, avoid getting carried away by distractions and getting lost in overwork and technology overload.
 By engaging in mindful living, you learn to stop reminiscing over the past and constantly thinking about the future, and you live in a present moment, giving full attention to your life and yourself, and engaging with those around you.

 If you want to learn more about how you can become more present, we share a powerful habit of taking regular social media breaks on our blog.

 Be honest with yourself and tell how often you have been striving for perfection, exhausting yourself and sustaining an inhuman schedule.
 Perfectionism can quickly become an unhealthy habit that leads to anxiety, burnout and low self-esteem.
 Instead, be kind to yourself and focus on progress while pursuing your goals, and remember that “done” is better than “perfect”.